 Whether it's through stocks, bonds, ETFs, or other types of securities, all investors love seeing their portfolios score big returns.
 However, when you're an income investor, your primary focus is generating consistent cash flow from each of your liquid investments.

-Camden National (CAC) is headquartered in Camden, and is in the Finance sector.
-The stock has seen a price change of 22.6% since the start of the year.
-The bank is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.72%.
-This compares to the Banks - Northeast industry's yield of 1.67% and the S&P 500's yield of 1.94%.
+Headquartered in Bethesda, Lockheed Martin (LMT) is an Aerospace stock that has seen a price change of -1.97% so far this year.
+The aerospace and defense company is currently shelling out a dividend of $2.4 per share, with a dividend yield of 2.51%.
+This compares to the Aerospace - Defense industry's yield of 0.12% and the S&P 500's yield of 1.83%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 9.1% from last year.
-Camden National has increased its dividend 3 times on a year-over-year basis over the last 5 years for an average annual increase of 10.12%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Camden National's payout ratio is 35%, which means it paid out 35% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $9.60 is up 6.7% from last year.
+Over the last 5 years, Lockheed Martin has increased its dividend 5 times on a year-over-year basis for an average annual increase of 9.97%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Lockheed's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for CAC for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $3.55 per share, representing a year-over-year earnings growth rate of 4.72%.
+Looking at this fiscal year, LMT expects solid earnings growth.
+The Zacks Consensus Estimate for 2020 is $24.12 per share, representing a year-over-year earnings growth rate of 9.89%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Lockheed Martin Corporation (LMT) : Free Stock Analysis Report

 To read this article on Zacks.com click here.